The Basilica Cistern In Istanbul – A Spectacular Byzantine Legacy

 Another fascinating feature of the cistern is its elaborately curved roof, which together with the numerous support columns, helps to support the weight of all the earth above it.

-Maintenance And Refurbishment
+Maintenance and Refurbishment

 As is to be expected, the structural integrity of the Basilica Cistern in Istanbul has been in jeopardy several times due to the natural aging process.
 As a result, the cistern has been repaired and restored several times.